 There are quite a few questions about various etiquette rules related to being widowed.
 When is it acceptable to start dating?

 How long should I wait to remarry?
 Should I continue wearing my wedding ring?
 Am I now "Ms.," or should people still address me as "Mrs."?
-These are just some of the questions I've been asked.
+There may be more questions, but these are some of the most common ones.

 Although there are social standards, remember that you have to do what you're comfortable with.
-Many of your decisions will be based on your age, how long you were married before your spouse passed, and your religious practices.
+Many of your decisions will be based on your age, how long you were married before your spouse passed, your social habits, and your religious practices.

 When is it okay to start dating again?

 Grief counselors generally recommend a period of mourning, but the amount of time is ultimately up to you.
 Although some people say you'll need a year, that may be different if your spouse was sick for a long time before his death.
 Your decision may also be based on whether or not you had a good marriage with your late spouse.